pocl/pocl/doc/sphinx/source/conformance.rst

 Supported & Unsupported optional OpenCL 3.0 features
 ------------------------------------------------------

-This list is only related to CPU devices (basic & pthread drivers).
+This list is only related to CPU devices (cpu & cpu-minimal drivers).
 Other drivers (CUDA, TCE etc) only support 1.2 partially.
 Note that 3.0 support on CPU devices requires LLVM 14 or newer.